-3.13 grammar-rule-term: A read-term T. in Prolog text where T is a grammar-rule.
+3.13 grammar-rule-term: A read-term T. where T is a grammar-rule.

 3.14 head (of a grammar-rule): The first argument of a grammar-rule.
-Either a non-terminal (of a grammar), or a compound term whose principal functor is (,)/2 the first argument is a non-terminal (of a grammar), and the second argument is a sequence of terminals.
+Either a non-terminal (of a grammar), or a compound term whose principal functor is (,)/2, the first argument is a non-terminal (of a grammar), and the second argument is a terminal-sequence.

-3.15 new variable with respect to a term T: A variable that is not an element of the variable set of T (see also 7.1.6.2 of ISO/IEC 13211-1).
+3.15 new variable with respect to a term T: A variable that is not an element of the variable set of T.